codersMom/angular100-labs-2020-06-22/Ch04-PassingData/3event-binding/README.md

    ```

 4. You should now see buttons for the 3 albums in the browser and when you click - an alert should be raised with the album name.

+5. Once this is working, mark your work as complete.

+## Bonus

+1. On a hover event of a card, console.log the name of the artist.